skoolkid/skoolkit/sphinx/source/man/skool2asm.py.rst

   Show the path to the skoolkit package directory and exit.

 -P, --set `property=value`
-  Set the value of an ASM writer property; this option may be used multiple times.
+  Set the value of an ASM writer property (see ``ASM WRITER PROPERTIES``).
+This option may be used multiple times.

 -q, --quiet
   Be quiet.
 This option suppresses both the timing information, and the message